 After my experience voting in the election, I began to talk more often to my congressmen and senators about increasing accessibility in the election process.
 I have learned a lot more about how my state government works as a result.

 Voting is incredibly important, as is supporting candidates and laws that benefit those with disabilities.
 By voting in these elections, you are able to support these things and exercise your civic duty.
-Information for this post was sourced from the Virginia Department of Elections; each state’s policies vary.
+Information for this post comes from the Virginia Department of Elections; each state’s policies vary.